When to plant buttercups in the ground in the spring. Buttercup: types, composition, properties, application, recipes

 Features of growing in a pot and at home

-Listen to article
+Listen to the article

-Planting and caring for buttercups (in a nutshell)
+Planting and caring for buttercups (in brief)

 • Landing: planting seeds for seedlings - in early March, planting seedlings in open ground - in mid-May.

-• Digging: in August-September.
+• Excavation: in August-September.

 • Bloom: June August.